 Before you get confused about the context of that analogy here, let us simplify things.

-Liberal arts can indeed be an enticing field for many students.
-In fact, this field was once considered the heart and soul of education!
-So if you have an inclination towards the finer things in life, you should at least give a thought to picking such a college for your higher studies.
+Liberal arts can indeed be an attractive field for many students.
+This field was once considered the heart and soul of education!
+So if you incline to the finer things in life, you should at least give a thought to picking such a college for your higher studies.

 LACs work on a concept that's different from other schools.
 They foster a personal interaction between students and teachers, and thus, they're highly dependent on student participation.

 Students who are seeking an intimate learning environment revolving around professor-student mentorship and collaboration will find liberal art colleges to be an ideal fit.

 These colleges are relatively small due to fewer enrollments, but with full-time abundant teaching staff, there are higher chances that you get better attention to your individual learning needs.
 Usually, such institutions are more focused on your thinking ability and creative problem-solving approach.